gaiyadev/Url-shortener/README.md

 # URL Shortener

-Shortener is a simple url shortner application.
+Shortener is a simple url shortener application.

 ## Installation